o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/shadow-scripting-nodes.md

 ---
-description: ' Use shadow nodes to configure shadow effects in the &ALYlong; &script-canvas;
+description: ' Use shadow nodes to configure shadow effects in the Amazon Lumberyard Script Canvas editor. '
-  editor. '
 title: Shadow Nodes
 ---